SMJSGaming/GDIntercept/about.md

 ### ALPHA.2

 This version has yet to enable request manipulation due to the official penetration test still being in progress.
 This version mostly aims to simplify the use of settings and fixing a lot of bugs.
 Some features requested by the community have also been added.

+### ALPHA.3

+Some minor request manipulation features have been re-enabled.
+This version also adds Geode and API support.
+This means that in the future GDIntercept will also be useable for other mods.
+Check [the wiki](https://github.com/SMJSGaming/GDIntercept/wiki) for more details.

 ## Credits